 We find ourselves in need of counseling help for a variety of reasons, including: loss of direction, personal loss, trauma, life transitions, unpleasant feelings and emotions, personal growth, or perhaps a sense that something is just not quite right.
 Counseling is a special place where we can be ourselves in the midst of whatever we are experiencing.

 While I previously worked in a variety of church ministry settings, I welcome the opportunity to work with individuals from a variety of backgrounds.
 I seek to enter the world of clients with whom I work regardless of their religious, gender, sexual, and cultural identities.
-I have over twenty years of experience working with adults, children, and families of a variety of ages and would welcome the opportunity to walk alongside you in your journey.
+I have over twenty years of experience working with people of a variety of ages and would welcome the opportunity to walk alongside you in your journey.

 I work collaboratively with clients to identify their needs and potential strategies for meeting those needs.
 My counseling approach is person-centered in that I view myself as a support system of encouragement, as I carefully consider approaches and interventions that are proven to help the challenges and issues that my clients face.
 I often work from a psychodynamic counseling approach to learn how a client’s early experiences affect their current situation and unconscious feelings and emotions.
-I also use other approaches, such as cognitive behavioral therapy, when appropriate.
+I also use other approaches, such as Acceptance & Commitment Therapy, when appropriate.